Hello, I'm Alex.

 Design Leadership

-Design team management, learning experiences, mentorship & coaching, and setting vision and standards for product design culture.
+Directing design team practice, including learning experiences, mentorship & coaching, and setting vision and guidelines for product design culture.

 Product Strategy